shimaore/esl/src/response.coffee.md

 Send an API command in the background.
 Wraps it inside a Promise.

       bgapi: (command) ->

+        if @closed
+          p = Promise.reject new FreeSwitchError {}, {when:'bgapi on closed socket',command,args}
+          return p.bind this

         p = new Promise (resolve,reject) =>
           try